 - This policy can help guarantee future insurability.
 Once the life insurance policy has been issued, coverage cannot be canceled as long as all required premiums are paid.
 Also, if a Policy Purchase Option (PPO) Rider** is included with the policy, the person insured has a right to increase coverage by purchasing a new policy at designated dates, regardless of insurability.

-Your kids and grandkids mean the world to you—we get that!
-If you have questions about buying life insurance for young people, your New York Life agent is always here to help.
-Simply use the "Talk it through with an expert" tab on the page, and an agent in your area will contact you at your convenience.
-Or click here to learn all the ways we can work together.
+We know that your kids and grandkids mean the world to you.
+If you have questions about buying life insurance for young people, a New York Life agent is always here to help.
+We’ll have one in your area contact you.
+Get started.